hjort/pgafis/README.md

  t
 (1 row)
 ```
-- given two fingerprints, they can be considered the same according to a stated threshold value (e.g., 40)
+- given two fingerprint templates, they can be considered the same according to a threshold value (e.g., 40) defined by the application

 # Identification (1:N)